Why Facebook Offline Conversions Is a Must post-iOS 14

 To ensure that you’re tracking all your website conversions and attributing them to the correct Facebook ads, you’ll need to set up as many tracking tools as possible.

-Our latest service, known as Madgicx Cloud Tracking, will set up all of these tracking tools for you the right way, including Facebook offline conversions, ensuring that you’re not missing out on conversions or over-tracking.
-Our services include setting up…
+Our latest service, known as Madgicx Cloud Tracking, will set up all of these tracking tools for you the right way, including enhanced conversions and Facebook's Conversions API Gateway, ensuring that you’re not missing out on conversions or over-tracking.
+The Conversions API Gateway is another way to get more conversion data using first-party cookies.

 Think Your Ad Strategy Still Works in 2023?